phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 $$ \implies a:b = \sqrt{10} \approx 3.16:1 $$

+This is very similar to [A4 paper](https://en.wikipedia.org/wiki/ISO_216), which is defined as follows: Take a rectangle of size $1m^2$, such that if you fold it in half you get a rectangle of the same aspect ratio.
+The first recursive iteration is A0-paper, the fourth iteration is A4.
+They all have an aspect ratio of $1:\sqrt{2}$.

+We just divide each paper into ten sections, not two.
 Even better, with this curve, the coordinate transformation is really simple!

 ![Transforming an ISBN into coordinates by simply taking every second digit](coordinates.drawio.svg)